sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, and accordingly modify the `pretrained` in [config](./configs/retrieval_flickr_clip.yaml).
-For example, to conduct a 2x compression on 8 A100 GPUs (80G): (possible issues: [on one GPU](https://github.com/sdc17/UPop#2-compress-with-single-gpu), [out of memory](https://github.com/sdc17/UPop#4-out-of-memory-during-the-compression), ['clip/mock.py' runtime error](https://github.com/sdc17/UPop#7-runtime-error-caused-by-clipmockpy-while-evaluating-or-compressing-models-with-clip-based-models))
+For example, to conduct a 2x compression on 8 A100 GPUs (80G):
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_retrieval_clip.py --p 0.5 --epoch 12 \
     --pretrained pretrained/clip_large_retrieval_flickr.pth \